yiisoft/yii2/docs/guide/extensions.md

         },
         "autoload": {
                 "psr-4": {
-                        "samdark\\widgets\\": ""
+                        "myname\\mywidget\\": ""
                 }
         }
 }
 ```

-In the above `samdark/yii2-iconized-menu-widget` is the package name that will be registered
+In the above `myname/mywidget` is the package name that will be registered
 at [Packagist](https://packagist.org).
 It is common for it to match your github repository.

-We're using `psr-4` autoloader and mapping `samdark\widgets` namespace to the root directory where our classes reside.
+We're using `psr-4` autoloader and mapping `myname\mywidget` namespace to the root directory where our classes reside.

 More details can be found in the [composer documentation](http://getcomposer.org/doc/04-schema.md#autoload).